Lockport, New York: History

+The indigenous Seneca people know the site of Lockport as Jodö:sho:t, literally 'springs there'.

 The New York State Legislature authorized the Erie Canal's construction in April 1816.
-The route proposed by surveyors was to traverse an area in central Niagara County, New York, which was then "uncivilized" and free of White settlers.
+The route proposed by surveyors was to traverse an area in central Niagara County, New York, which was then free of European settlers.
 At the time, the nearest settlers were in nearby Cold Springs, New York.
 Following the announcement, land speculators began to buy large plots along and near the proposed route of the canal.
 By December 1820, when the exact location of the step locks had been determined, the area that would become Lockport was owned by only fifteen men, many of whom were Quakers.

 The city of Lockport was incorporated in 1865.
 The Erie Canal was supplanted by the larger New York State Barge Canal in 1918, and the famous south "Flight of Five" locks was replaced by two much larger locks E34 and E35.
 The north "Flight of Five" lock chambers still remain as a spillway.

 In recent years, public officials and private businesses have made an effort to promote Lockport history as a regional or national tourist attraction.
 This includes the completion of the Canal Discovery Center, the Lockport Cave and Underground Boat Ride tour, and the Lockport Locks and Erie Canal Cruises.
 Local officials are seeking state grants to reconstruct the historic "Flight of Five" and make it a living history site complete with boat rides and reenactors.
 Published reports state that such a living history site in Lockport, marketed as a day trip from Niagara Falls, could draw thousands of tourists to Lockport each year.

 The city has a number of properties on the National Register of Historic Places.
 They include the Bacon-Merchant-Moss House, Col. William M. and Nancy Ralston Bond House, Chase-Crowley-Keep House, Chase-Hubbard-Williams House, Nathan Comstock Jr. House, Conkey House, Day Peckinpaugh, Dole House, Gibbs House, High and Locust Streets Historic District, Hopkins House, House at 8 Berkley Drive, Lockport Industrial District, Lowertown Historic District, Maloney House, Benjamin C. Moore Mill, Niagara County Courthouse and County Clerk's Office, Thomas Oliver House, Pound–Hitchins House, Stickney House, Union Station, United States Post Office, Peter D. Walter House, Watson House, and White-Pound House.

 Lockport's largest employer is General Motors Components, the former Harrison Radiator Corporation, which was founded locally in 1912 and which became a division of General Motors Corporation in 1918.
 After 10 years of ownership by Delphi Corporation as Delphi Thermal Systems, it returned to General Motors in October 2009.

 In 1948, the Lockport Chief of Police denied a permit for a Jehovah's Witnesses minister to preach in a public park using a sound truck.
 In Saia v.
 New York, the U.S. Supreme Court struck down the city ordinance as a violation of the First Amendment.